pliu55/pRSEM_demo/README.md

 * * *

 ## <a name="Introduction"></a> Introduction
 Prior-enhanced RSEM (pRSEM) is an RNA-seq quantification method that utilizes external data set for the task of transcript abundance estimation.
-Its workflow is depicted in the following figure.
+The workflow of pRSEM is depicted in the following figure.

 ![alt text](https://github.com/pliu55/pRSEM_demo/blob/master/input/workflow.jpg)

 This repository is a mini-example for running pRSEM.
 It contains all the required software packages, input files, installation and running scripts.
 Each component is described below in details.
-The demo requires at least 2G space and it runs in 4 threads by default.
+This demo requires at least 2G hard drive space and it runs in 4 threads by default.

 ## <a name="Software"></a> Software
 - __pRSEM__: prior-enhanced RSEM